IncDrops/PollitGo/README.md

         *   Add your development URLs:
             *   `localhost:9003`
             *   `http://localhost:9003` (explicitly, if `localhost:9003` alone doesn't cover it for your testing)
-            *   **Your Firebase Studio development URL:** This will be something like `https://<port>-<your-studio-instance-details>.cloudworkstations.dev` (e.g., `https://6000-firebase-studio-....cloudworkstations.dev`).
-You can usually find this in your browser's address bar when running your app in Firebase Studio.
+            *   **Your Firebase Studio development URL:** This will be something like `https://<port>-<your-studio-instance-details>.cloudworkstations.dev`.
+For example, if your app shows an error like `auth/requests-from-referer-https://6000-firebase-studio-INSTANCE-ID.cloudworkstations.dev-are-blocked`, then the URL to add here is `https://6000-firebase-studio-INSTANCE-ID.cloudworkstations.dev`.
         *   Add your deployed Firebase Hosting URLs:
             *   `pollitgo.web.app`
             *   `pollitgo.firebaseapp.com`